1.7 The Teaching-Learning Process

 Diagnosis

 After performing an assessment that includes a learner assessment, the nurse selects appropriate nursing diagnoses from a current care-planning resource based on the client’s specific needs.
 Nursing diagnoses for teaching plans are a little different from nursing diagnoses for care plans.
 Most nursing diagnoses for teaching plans will begin with “Readiness for enhanced…” or “Deficient knowledge…” as these diagnoses reflect the need for teaching from a motivational or lack of understanding standpoint.
-These are not the only types of nursing diagnoses applicable to a teaching plan, however.
+However, these are not the only types of nursing diagnoses applicable to a teaching plan.

 See Table 1.7b for common examples of NANDA nursing diagnoses related to health teaching.

-Table 1.7b NANDA Nursing Diagnoses Related to Health Teaching30
+Table 1.7b NANDA Nursing Diagnoses Related to Health Teaching[1]

 Nursing Diagnosis Definition Selected Defining Characteristics